 - Because New College believes that learning should be a highly personalized and individual experience, students receive detailed narrative evaluations rather than grades from their professors at the end of every course.
 Students also work one-on-one with faculty to research and write a senior thesis, the culmination of their academic program.

 - The campus includes a mixture of historic buildings — many still in use for classrooms — and state-of-the-art science and research facilities, including the Pritzker Marine Biology Research Center and R.V.
 Heiser Natural Sciences Complex.
+In 2017, a new wing of the Heiser Complex opened, increasing laboratory and classroom space by 50 percent.

 Chinese Language & Culture